02 NCAC 34 .0313 REGISTERED TECHNICIAN'S IDENTIFICATION CARDS/TRAINING MATERIALS

 (A) Introductory training shall include completion of the workbook, Introductory Training for Registered Technicians; and

-(B) A minimum of 24 hours of on-the-job training in applicable phases of structural pest control by the licensee, certified applicator, or registered technician having at least two years of experience.
+(B) A minimum of 24 hours of on-the-job training in applicable phases of structural pest control by a licensee, certified applicator, or registered technician having at least two years of experience.

-(2) On-the-job training involving the methods and materials the employee will use in the day-to-day performance of his duties.
+(2) On-the-job training involving the equipment, methods, and materials the employee will use in the day-to-day performance of his or her duties.

 (3) The North Carolina Structural Pest Control Registered Technician School.
 A fee of twenty-five dollars ($25.00) shall be charged for each employee attending the Registered Technician School.